Kiki-Dbg/Cryptopals-Crypto-Challenges/set_2/README.md

 **Reference:**
 [Set 2: Challenge 10](https://cryptopals.com/sets/2/challenges/10)
 **Example:**
-The chellenge text file is encrypted with the key:
+The challenge text file is encrypted with the key:

 ```
 YELLOW SUBMARINE